 Monitoring Station Responsibilities

-Monitoring Stations are required to sign a Service Agreement with the Hamilton Police Services Board which will detail the procedures to be followed by the stations when placing a call for service.
-Calls for service made by the monitoring stations must be verified in accordance with one of the methods outlined in the Service Agreement.You may click here to obtain
+Monitoring Stations are required to sign an Alarms Management Program Service Agreement with the Hamilton Police Services Board which details the procedure to follow by the station, when placing a call for service.
+Calls for service made by the monitoring station must be verified in accordance with one of the methods outlined in the Service Agreement.Click here for a copy of our Service Agreement which was updated in August 2019.

 The Hamilton Police Service will invoice the monitoring station representing the premises a fee of $169.50 ($150.00 + $19.50 HST) for all alarms requesting a police dispatch which are found to be false.
 A partial fee of $84.75 ($75.00 + $9.75 HST) will be charged for a cancelled en route dispatch.